renxxiii/renzxxiii/README.md

 # Hello <img src="https://i.pinimg.com/originals/26/d8/80/26d880987d41abe9ae0cada97ac05aa7.gif" width="120px">

 Welcome to my profile!
-I'm a fresh graduate of __Bachelor of Science in Information Technology__, an aspiring __full-stack web developer and software engineer__.
+I'm a fresh graduate of __Bachelor of Science in Information Technology__, and aspiring to become a __full-stack web developer and software engineer__.
 As of now, I am using the __WAMP STACK__.

 <!-- ## Hi there, I'm Renz  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> -->
 ### About Me